Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 *syntax: perf.use_driver(name, options?)*

-Use driver of name, which must be one of "local", "docker"  or  "terraform".
+Uses driver name, which must be one of "local", "docker"  or  "terraform".
 Additional parameters for driver can be specified in options as a Lua table.
 Throws error if any.

-Only terraform driver expect options parameter, which contains following keys:
+Only terraform driver expects options parameter, which contains following keys:

-- **provider** the service provider name, right now only "equinix-metal"
+- **provider** The service provider name, right now only "equinix-metal".
 - **tfvars** Terraform variables as a Lua table; for `equinix-metal` provider, `packet_project_id` and `packet_auth_token` is required.